-Qurbani Eid, regarded as the greater Eid, is the Festival of Sacrifice and is a tradition that has been carried out by Muslims around the world for generations.
-Originating from the sacrifice that Ibrahim (AS) was willing to make for Allah (SWT), Muslims sacrifice animals for Qurbani, with shares being evenly distributed one of three ways – one for the home, one for friends and family and one for the poor and needy.
+Eid Ul Adha, regarded as the greater Eid, is the Festival of Sacrifice and is a tradition that has been carried out by Muslims around the world for generations.
+Originating from the sacrifice that Ibrahim (AS) was willing to make for Allah (SWT), Muslims sacrifice animals for Qurbani, with shares being evenly distributed one of three ways – one for the home, one for friends and family, and one for the poor and needy.

-Qurbani is compulsory for all able-bodied Muslims who are above the age of puberty and would qualify for Zakat.
+Qurbani is mandatory for all able-bodied Muslims who are above the age of puberty and would qualify for paying Zakat.
 This means that your wealth meets and/or exceeds the nisab value – you can utilise ILM’s Zakat Calculator to work out if you qualify for this.

-Husbands may also wish to make a Qurbani donation on behalf of their wives, even if their wife earns her own income and would qualify to give Qurbani in her own right.
+Husbands can make a Qurbani donation on behalf of their wives, even if their wife earns her own income and would qualify to give Qurbani in her own right.
 This is not compulsory, however, and the wife may make her own Qurbani donation.

 "When the son of Adam dies, all his good deeds come to an end except three: ongoing charity, beneficial knowledge, or a righteous son who will pray for him." – Prophet Muhammad (PBUH).

-If you have any queries and/or concerns about your eligibility to donate Qurbani, you should seek the assurance of your local imam who will be able to advise.
+If you have any queries and/or concerns about your eligibility to donate Qurbani, and if it is compulsory for you, you should seek the assurance of your local imam who will be able to advise.
 Mostly, to avoid all doubt, if you qualify to pay Zakat then you will qualify to give Qurbani and therefore should fulfil this charitable obligation for Eid al-Adha.

-Although many scholars claim that it is better to make the sacrifice yourself, in the UK only registered slaughterhouse are permitted to carry out a slaughter in keeping with Qurbani rules.
+Although many scholars argue that it is better to make the sacrifice yourself, in the UK only registered slaughterhouses are permitted to carry out a slaughter in keeping with Qurbani rules.
 This means that, for most Muslims, making a Qurbani donation is the best way of fulfilling this requirement.